 Winter weather can cause a number of problems ranging from water leaks to burst pipes and roof collapses.
 All homes and businesses potentially can be at risk from damage during prolonged periods of freezing temperatures or in the case of heavy snow accumulations.
 Falling temperatures also mean increased fire dangers linked to the use of heating devices.
 Rising fuel costs and environmental concerns have resulted in a rise in the use of alternative heating devices, which can pose increased property risks if not properly installed and maintained.

-In many areas the temperatures are plummeting.
 If you are at home and without power, IBHS offers guidance for using alternative heating devices.

 How to safely keep the heat and lights on during a power outage.

 The new Know Your Plan app gives you the mobile power and organization to help keep your family and your home safer during a disaster.

 IBHS offers a checklist of winter weather maintenance/repair recommendations for businesses.

 Learn how to avoid and remove costly ice dams.

 Find out how both weather stripping and caulking can reduce your energy bills, as well as your winter weather risks.

 Guidance for understanding how much snow is too much.

 Frozen pipes are one of the biggest risks of property damage when the temperature drops.